ntesmail/ftl2html/README.md

 # ftl2html

-ftl2html is a clean, **without dependency** Node.js module invoke fmpp convert freemarker and data to html.
+ftl2html is a clean, **just one dependency** Node.js module invoke fmpp convert freemarker and data to html.

 **You need to Install Java Runtime Environment(JRE) 1.7+ first.**